 I am a member of the International Coaching Federation and the Association for Coaching.

-I am a trainer certified by the Association of Master Trainers in the LEGO® SERIOUS PLAY® method.
+I am a facilitator certified by the Association of Master Trainers in the LEGO® SERIOUS PLAY® method.

 Originally graduating with a Bachelor of Commerce (specializing in